 How to Ask

 There are many ways to ask, but don’t be vague.
-It is vital to keep our tone and body language, saying, “Hey, I can talk to you about this; I am safe, non-judgmental, and willing to help.”
+Maintain a reassuring tone and body language, saying, “Hey, I can talk to you about this; I am safe, non-judgmental, and willing to help.”

 Reason for Living – Find out why they might want to stay alive.